ibm-cloud-docs/power-iaas/pricing-private-cloud.md

 ### Can I change infrastructure configuration based on my requirements after my virtual servers are provisioned?
 How will it impact billing?
 {: #change-infra-post-provisioning}

    Yes, you can add additional nodes but cannot reduce the number of nodes.
-The billing will get updated from the date the new nodes are added.
+The billing gets updated from the date the new nodes are added.

 ### When does the billing begin?
 {: #billing-schedule}